zacharysgoldberg/mapty/README.md

 # Pizza Drone

 Pizza Drone simulator that uses user geolocation data input to display optimal path for delivery.
-Implemented JQuery/AJAX for fetching location data to FastAPI routes and temporarily storing it in Redis database using Redis-OM.
+Implemented JQuery/AJAX for fetching location data to Flask API and temporarily storing it in Redis database using Redis-OM.

 **Frontend in-progress**